 Ooh-la-la.
 Someone on the base is currently talking dirty to his girlfriend.

 Chuck recognizes the voice.
-It’s an Army Ranger he knows and has been encouraging to try out for the Unit.
-While capturing the private call isn’t entirely legal, the moral implications of eavesdropping, even for a non-operational purpose, don’t bother Chuck.
+It's an Army Ranger he knows and has been encouraging to try out for the Unit.
+While capturing the private call isn't entirely legal, the moral implications of eavesdropping, even for a non-operational purpose, don'[t bother Chuck.
 His job revolves around bending the rules.
-The Unit has a certain amount of leeway to circumvent laws that other military branches or law enforcement units aren’t allowed to.
-It kind of comes with the whole “trained to kill from a 1,000 yards” thing.
-Chuck will record the conversation and tease his friend with it later, however...
+The Unit has a certain amount of leeway to circumvent laws that other military branches or law enforcement units aren’t allowed to circumvent.
+It kind of comes with the whole "trained to kill from a 1,000 yards" thing.
+Chuck will record the conversation and tease his friend with it later, however....

 Chuck himself is single, a rarity for Special Forces members.
 In fact, the Unit prefers married soldiers as they have a more stable home life and less chance of being compromised by a female unfriendly.
 (They prefer soldiers to have their own female unfriendly back home.)
 Chuck had to work extra hard to overcome his single lifestyle and, when he does date, is pretty sure that someone somewhere is running a background check on the girl.
 After all, they ran a background check on Chuck's parents, siblings, aunts, uncles, neighbors, friends, and even the guy who runs the local 7-11 where Chuck sometimes buys his Muscle Milk.

 Instead, the Deputy Director of the FBI has a meeting with the Unit.
-There is a group of heavily armed militia members that have taken a church in Wyoming hostage.
-Thirty seven members of the church’s congregation are being held inside, including one of Wyoming’s Senators.
-Given the bad press that the FBI has received for its handling of similar circumstances in the past, and because Chuck Norris isn’t answering his phone, they have decided that Delta Force should handle the situation.
+There is a group of heavily armed militia members who have taken a church in Wyoming hostage.
+Thirty-seven members of the church’s congregation are being held inside, including one of Wyoming's Senators.
+Given the bad press that the FBI has received for its handling of similar circumstances in the past, and because Chuck Norris isn't answering his phone, they have decided that Delta Force should handle the situation.

 While getting their initial plan together, non-operational members use blueprints of the church to remodel the Unit’s "kill house," a hollowed out building equipped with plywood flats that can be repositioned to mimic any building's structure.
 The kill house is only one part of the "House of Horrors" but it's where this particular scenario takes place.
 Once this work has been completed, the team drills their plan through the kill house several times before taking a short nap and doing it all again.